THE WARMTH OF WOOD, THE RESISTANCE OF BAMBOO

 – a distance of 2-3 mm between one plank and the other (short side);

-– with regard to the substructure, a distance of 35-40 mm between one nailing strip and another.
+– with regard to the substructure, a distance of 35-40 mm between one nailing joist and another.

-These gaps make it possible to circulate air in between the bamboo strips and ensure they can expand/contract naturally.
+These gaps make it possible to circulate air in between the bamboo planks and ensure they can expand/contract naturally.

 – there must be sufficient air circulation underneath the boards so that the material does not warp;

-– when in particularly humid surroundings or where there is water immediately below the planks, the air circulation must be supervised carefully and should never cut out, as this may increase the gap in between the slats and the laying plane by up to 8-9 cm;
+– in particularly humid environments or with water immediately under the planks, air circulation must be particularly careful and must never be lacking, possibly increasing the distance between the slats and the laying surface up to 8-9 cm;

 – if it is possible to remain sufficiently far enough away from the ground, then apply a steam barrier so that the boards cannot absorb any excess moisture from the floor.